Non-backtracking Graph Neural Networks: Experiment Details

-We conducted experiments involving three citation networks (Cora, CiteSeer, and Pubmed in \citep{sen2008collective}), and three heterophilic datasets (Texas, Wisconsin, and Cornell in \citep{pei2019geom}), focusing on transductive node classification.
+We conducted experiments involving three citation networks (Cora, CiteSeer, and Pubmed in \citet{sen2008collective}), and three heterophilic datasets (Texas, Wisconsin, and Cornell in \citet{pei2019geom}), focusing on transductive node classification.
 Our reported results in \cref{tab:node-task} are the averages obtained from 10 different seed runs to ensure robustness and reliability.

-For the citation networks, we employed the dataset splitting procedure outlined in \citep{yang2016revisiting}.
+For the citation networks, we employed the dataset splitting procedure outlined in \citet{yang2016revisiting}.
 In contrast, for the heterophilic datasets, we randomly divided the nodes of each class into training (60\%), validation (20\%), and testing (20\%) sets.
+We provide more details of dataset statistics in \cref{tab:node-stats}.